Linuxfabrik/kickstart/README.md

 * **RHEL 8+, Fedora 38+ and compatible** (`lf-rhel.cfg`, Kickstart format)
 * **Debian 11+** (`lf-debian.cfg`, Preseed format)
 * **Ubuntu 20.04+** (`lf-ubuntu.cfg`, Autoinstall format)

+> If these Kickstart, Preseed and Autoinstall files help you provisioning your RHEL, Fedora, Debian or Ubuntu fleet, please give it a star.

 ## RHEL, Fedora and compatible